University of FloridaSolutions for Your Life

-Keeping it Clean: A Healthy House1
+Keeping It Clean: A Healthy House

 Dust and Dust Mites

-Dust mites are too small to be seen, but are found in most homes.
+Dust mites are too small to be seen but are found in most homes.
 They live in mattresses, pillows, carpets, fabric-covered furniture, bedding, and stuffed toys.
 To control them:

-• Use dust proof or plastic zippered covers over the mattresses and pillows.
+• Use dust-proof or plastic-zippered covers over the mattresses and pillows.

-• Wash sheets and bedding once a week.
+• Wash sheets and bedding weekly.

 Pets

 • Keep pets out of the bedroom and other sleeping areas.
-Keep them off beds and furniture where children sleep.

-• Keep pets clean.
-Bathe them often.
+• Keep pets clean; bathe them often.

-• If practical keep pets out-of-doors.
+• If practical, keep pets outdoors.

 • Keep pets' bedding clean.